hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `vm_size` - (Required) The size of the Virtual Machine, such as `Standard_DS2_v2`.
 Changing this forces a new resource to be created.

-* `capacity_reservation_group_id` - (Optional) AKS will associate the specified agent pool with the Capacity Reservation Group.
+* `capacity_reservation_group_id` - (Optional) Specifies the ID of the Capacity Reservation Group within which this AKS Cluster should be created.
 Changing this forces a new resource to be created.

 * `enable_auto_scaling` - (Optional) Should [the Kubernetes Auto Scaler](https://docs.microsoft.com/azure/aks/cluster-autoscaler) be enabled for this Node Pool?
 Defaults to `false`.